3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/express/express-views-handlebars.md

 ## How do we use Handlebars?

-Everything that we have done sofar has prepared us to configure handlebars within our application.
+Everything that we have done so far has prepared us to configure handlebars within our application.
 You will need to go through these steps every time you make a new Express application.

 1. Remember how we used query parameters yesterday?
 We can use those in the same way, but rather than sending them to a `res.send()` method, we can pass them to our view and render the params as HTML.